slazav/graphene/Readme.md

 - `-r        --` output relative times (seconds from requested time) instead of absolute timestamps
 - `-R        --` read-only mode

+#### Environment type

+Graphene supports three database environment types (set by `-E` command-line option).

+- `none` -- No environment, each database is an independent file.
+In this mode only one program can access database at a time.
+This setting can be useful if you want to do massive and fast operations with a database and no other programs use this database.
+For example, importing large amount of data to a database can be done faster without using environment.
+This mode is also used in readonly mode (`-R` command-line option).

+- `lock` -- Default mode.
+Environment (a few additional files) provides database locking to allow multiple programs work with the database simultaneously.

+- `txn` -- Full transaction and logging support.
+At the moment there are a few issues with this mode, and it is not recommended to use it.

+Further information about database environments can be found in BerkleyDB documentation.

 #### Interactive mode:

 Use -i option to enter the interactive mode.
 Then commands are read from